Penalty and Exemptions

 To learn more, please visit the California Franchise Tax Board.

-Exemptions You Can Apply for with Covered California
+Exemptions You Can Apply for Through Covered California

 Covered California will process exemptions for the following reasons: